 Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Two years ago, Margaret O'Neill brought her 5-year-old daughter to Children's Hospital Colorado because the band of tissue that connected her tongue to the floor of her mouth was too tight.
-The condition, literally called being "tongue tied," made it hard for the girl to make "th" sounds.
+The condition, called being literally "tongue-tied," made it hard for the girl to make "th" sounds.

 It's a common problem with a simple fix: an outpatient procedure to snip the tissue.

-During a pre-operative visit, the surgeon offered to throw in a surprising perk.
-Should we pierce her ears while she's under?
+During a preoperative visit, the surgeon offered to throw in a surprising perk.
+Should we pierce her ears while she is under?

 O'Neill's first thought was that her daughter seemed a bit young to have her ears pierced.
 Her second: Why was a surgeon offering to do this?
-Wasn't that something done free at the mall with the purchase of a starter set of earrings?
+Wasn't that something done for free at the mall with the purchase of a starter set of earrings?

 "That's so funny," O'Neill recalled saying.
 "I didn't think you did ear piercings."